 One of the best known customs is one carried out in Corfu.
 It is a ritual where locals throw large clay pitchers from the balconies and windows of their homes on Holy Saturday right after the first announcement of Christ’s resurrection in the morning.
 It is one loud event!

 My aim for this account was to merely show that Easter is a glorious time here in Greece.
-The customs and traditions make a Greek Easter an experience of a lifetime.
+The Greek Easter customs and traditions make the Greek Orthodox Easter an experience of a lifetime.
 Really!
 It’s all about taking the time to take in the meanings of Easter.
 It’s a moving time that touches us in a most humble way, rich in symbols and meaningful in a much deeper way than that I have described here.
-Perhaps, you’ll be interested in reading Rita Wilson‘s version of a Greek Easter.
+Moreover, if you may be interested in some inspiration for you Easter tablescapes that we set up for your inspiration.

 In any case, once again this year, Elisabeth and I along with our families, will be heading for Syros to celebrate Easter next week.
+(BTW: here’s my travel guide to Syros).
 That’s why I won’t be posting anything on the blog for the next 10 days.
 However, do follow us on Instagram and Facebook, since I will be posting photos from our journey there.

 For those of you celebrating this weekend, I wish you Happy Easter!